Gold Glove Award

-The Rawlings Gold Glove Award, usually referred to as simply the Gold Glove, is the award given annually to the Major League Baseball (MLB) players judged to have exhibited superior individual fielding performances at each fielding position in both the National League (NL) and the American League (AL).
-Winners are determined from voting by the managers and coaches in each league, who are not permitted to vote for their own players.
+The Rawlings Gold Glove Award, usually referred to as simply the Gold Glove, is the award given annually to the Major League Baseball (MLB) players judged to have exhibited superior individual fielding performances.
+It is awarded at each fielding position in both the National League (NL) and the American League (AL).
+The Gold Glove is widely considered one of the most prestigious defensive awards in baseball.

+Winners for position awards are determined from voting by the managers and coaches in each league, who are not permitted to vote for their own players.
 Additionally, a sabermetric component provided by the Society for American Baseball Research (SABR) accounts for about 25 percent of the vote.
+For the utility player awards, the sabermetric component and other defensive statistics are exclusively used to select the winners, without any voting by coaches.

 In 1957, the baseball glove manufacturer Rawlings created the Gold Glove Award to commemorate the best fielding performance at each position.
 Winners receive a glove made from gold lamé-tanned leather and affixed to a walnut base.
 In the inaugural year, one Gold Glove was awarded to the top fielder at each position in MLB; since 1958, separate awards have been given to the top fielders in each league.
 In 2020, Rawlings began issuing a Gold Glove Award for team defense, with one recipient each in the American and National Leagues.
 Starting in 2022, a Gold Glove Award in each league has been awarded to a utility player.

-Since 2016, a Gold Glove is also awarded each year to one fastpitch softball player in the National Pro Fastpitch league.
+For 2016–2019, a Gold Glove was also awarded each year to one fastpitch softball player in the National Pro Fastpitch league.